 The bottom line is, these bottom feeders are fun to catch and tasty – worth pursuing their preferences and switching up your panfishing tactics!
 By stocking up on versatile gear and paying attention to your surroundings, you’ll have a shellcracker in your pan in no time.

-What Is A Bluegill – Everything You Need To Know
+What Is A Green Sunfish – Everything You Need to Know